Mobile-Artificial-Intelligence/maid/docs/README.md

 | Function Call           | No        | No     | Yes    | No        | No     |
 | User                    | No        | No     | Yes    | No        | No     |
 | Safe Mode               | No        | No     | No     | Yes       | No     |

+## Llama.CPP

+1. On the main page ensure the LlamaCPP option is selected in the API dropdown.
+2. Press the menu button on the top right and select `Model Settings` option.
+3. Press the `Load Model` button to load a `GGUF` model from local storage. *
+4. Navigate back to the main page and initiate a conversation.

+* Alternatively you can press the `Huggingface` button to the left of the `Load Model` button to download a model directly from the internet.